DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 None are generally needed.
 PAS may be helpful to rule out fungal infections.

-Syphilis – Can be in the differential with there is a psoriasiform eruptions with lichenoid features and plasma cells.
+Syphilis – Can be in the differential when there is a psoriasiform eruption with lichenoid features and plasma cells.